Accidents Will Happen: Background

-The origins of "Accidents Will Happen" dates back to 1978, when Elvis Costello wrote the song in Phoenix, Arizona during a tour.
-Costello initially claimed to have written the song about an incident he had experienced in nearby Tucson, Arizona.
-He had fallen in love with a taxi driver, but the romance fizzled after Costello began to argue with her over the radio—Costello had argued for Freddy Fender, while the driver argued for Pink Floyd.
-The driver then drove Costello back to his hotel, where he wrote the song with Attractions keyboardist Steve Nieve at 3:00 AM.
-The earliest rendition was debuted at Hollywood High School on June 4, 1978, where Costello was accompanied only by Nieve on piano.
+Costello wrote this song in 1978 and debuted it at a performance at Hollywood High School on June 4, 1978, accompanied only by Steve Nieve on piano.

+In his 2015 memoir Unfaithful Music & Disappearing Ink, Costello gave an account of the inspiration for this song that he would later admit was somewhat fictionalized.
+He claimed to have written it while on tour in the southwestern US, after an awkward tryst with a female taxi driver at her home in Tucson, Arizona.
+Afterward, the woman dropped him off at his hotel, where, feeling a "dull, guilty regret" and overhearing another couple having sex in the adjacent hotel room, he was inspired to write the song.

-In 2020, Costello claimed that the cab driver story was not the sole inspiration, stating, "I needed to construct a single episode in print to stand in for the truth."
+In 2020, Costello said that the taxi driver story was not the sole inspiration, stating, "I needed to construct a single episode in print to stand in for the truth."
 He said the song was a more general account of his "failings during that time as a husband and as a father," concluding, "Back in '78, I was young and newly famous, and I didn't have any sense of responsibility.
 Temptation came along, and I gave in to it more than I should have.
 That's what this song is really about."
 He said of this time in his life: